acquitelol/elle/DOCS.md

 Typically, you should be safe to assume that you have `#alloc` and `#realloc`.
 In specific environments you can also assume you have `#free`, but this usually set to a `noop`.

-By default, memory deallocation is managed by the compiler via garbage collection.
-You can disable this by adding the `--nogc` flag, which will switch to using an `ArenaAllocator` model instead.
+By default, memory deallocation is managed by the developer using `ArenaAllocator`.
+You can enable garbage collection by adding the `--gc` flag, which will switch to using a `GCAllocator` model instead.
 If you prefer to manually manage memory altogether, you can either:

 ```rs
 // Add this flag to your compilation command